-A simple sunchoke recipe, our sautéed sunchokes are crisp on the outside and soft, without being mushy, on the inside.
-We have paired this simple winter root vegetable with a bright green lemon and herb tahini sauce.
+A simple sunchoke recipe, my sautéed sunchokes are crisp and golden on the outside and soft, without being mushy, on the inside.
+I paired this simple winter root vegetable with a bright green lemon and herb tahini sauce.

 This post may include affiliate links.
 Please read my disclosure policy.